 // Biography

-Other works and collaborations include Infraordinary FM (with Seb Emina, 2023), a 24/7 streaming radio station that uses state-of-the-art synthetic voices to deliver reliable, real-time news about quotidian happenings around the world; Phantom Terrains (with Frank Swain, 2014), a platform for ubiquitous sonification of wireless network landscapes; Global Breakfast Radio (with Seb Emina, 2014-), an autonomous radio station that broadcasts live radio from wherever the sun is rising; Project Adrift (2016-), creating orbital simulations and visualisations as part of an interdisciplinary team of artists and scientists responding to the growing challenges of space debris (shown at the Royal Geographical Institute, the Royal Institute of Great Britain and the Science Museum); The Listening Machine (with Peter Gregson, 2012), a 6-month-long online composition which translates social network dynamics into a piece of orchestral music, recorded with Britten Sinfonia and commissioned by the BBC/Arts Council's The Space; Horizontal Transmission (2011), a digital simulation of bacterial communication mechanisms; and AtomSwarm (2006—2009), a musical performance system based upon swarm dynamics.
+Other works and collaborations include Infraordinary FM (with Seb Emina, 2023), a 24/7 streaming radio station that uses state-of-the-art synthetic voices to deliver real-time news about quotidian events happening around the world; Phantom Terrains (with Frank Swain, 2014), a hearing augmentation that allows the listener to hear the invisible landscapes of wireless networks around them; Global Breakfast Radio (with Seb Emina, 2014-), an autonomous radio station that broadcasts live radio from wherever the sun is rising; Project Adrift (2016-), creating orbital simulations and visualisations as part of an interdisciplinary team of artists and scientists responding to the growing challenges of space debris (shown at the Royal Geographical Institute, the Royal Institute of Great Britain and the Science Museum); The Listening Machine (with Peter Gregson, 2012), a 6-month-long online composition which translates social network dynamics into a piece of orchestral music, recorded with Britten Sinfonia and commissioned by the BBC/Arts Council's The Space; Horizontal Transmission (2011), a digital simulation of bacterial communication mechanisms; and AtomSwarm (2006), a musical performance system based upon swarm dynamics.